awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSAS.md

 **To deploy an SSAS project on RDS**

 1. Download the `.asdatabase` \(SSAS model\) file from your S3 bucket to your DB instance, as shown in the following example\.
-For more information on the download parameters, see [Downloading Files from an Amazon S3 Bucket to an SQL Server DB Instance](User.SQLServer.Options.S3-integration.md#Appendix.SQLServer.Options.S3-integration.using.download)\.
+For more information on the download parameters, see [Downloading Files from an Amazon S3 Bucket to a SQL Server DB Instance](User.SQLServer.Options.S3-integration.md#Appendix.SQLServer.Options.S3-integration.using.download)\.

    ```
    exec msdb.dbo.rds_download_from_s3